Pakistan’s Imran Khan sworn in as prime minister

-ISLAMABAD (AP) — Pakistan’s cricket star-turned-politician Imran Khan has been sworn in as prime minister after his party won the most votes in last month’s election despite protests by opposition parties, which accuse the security services of intervening on his behalf.
+ISLAMABAD (AP) — Pakistan’s cricket star-turned-politician Imran Khan was sworn in as prime minister on Saturday despite protests by opposition parties, which accuse the security services of intervening on his behalf in last month’s elections.

-Khan took the oath of office on Saturday, a day after being elected by a majority of lawmakers in the National Assembly.
-His Tehreek-e-Insaf party won the most seats in the July 25 national elections but fell short of an outright majority.
-It allied with independents to form a coalition.
+Khan’ s Tehreek-e-Insaf party won the most seats in the July 25 national elections but fell short of an outright majority.
+It allied with independents to form a coalition, and Khan was elected by the National Assembly on Friday.
 Khan had campaigned on promises to combat Pakistan’s endemic corruption and break powerful landowners’ monopoly on political power.

 Opposition parties have held regular protests since last month’s election, alleging vote rigging by the powerful security establishment.
-Security officials have rejected the allegations.
+Security officials have rejected the allegations, and Khan has vowed to investigate the charges of voting fraud, saying neither he nor his party was involved in any wrongdoing.

+“We have not committed any rigging,” he told lawmakers in a speech after being sworn in.

 Most Read Nation & World Stories